 2020 Rondo Ruut CF0, CF1 & CF2 carbon gravel bikes

 All of the carbon versions of the Ruut CF get updated with the updated TwinTip 2.0 fork as well.
 The carbon frames themselves appear to be only slightly changed to scrape out a bit more room for tires to what Rondo calls Halo Tire Clearance – up to 700c x 50mm or 29×2.0″ to match the new fork.
-The carbon frames also add new full coverage fender mounts and a bento-style toptube bag mount.
+The carbon frames are also said to add new full coverage fender mounts and a bento-style toptube bag mount, although we’ve yet to see them.
 The new 5400€ CF0 does get an upgraded spec with Hunt X Rondo 30 Carbon Gravel tubeless wheels, FSA SL-K Light carbon cranks & a carbon Easton EC70 AX bar to save weight – down to a claimed 7.8kg complete.

 All of these updates are officially slated for model year 2020.
 While we have the expected pricing and much of the details, all of the frames & forks we have seen are pre-production items.
 Final production items are expected later this year, most likely mid-autumn 2019 for consumer availability before the end of the year.